Easy Mixed Berry Jam Without Pectin

 Note: The jam will continue to thicken as it cools.

-Yes!
-Prepare the jam as stated above, just swap any of the fresh fruit out for frozen berries--or even do a combo of both fresh and frozen!
-You don't even need to bother thawing the berries before cooking.
+Prepare the jam as stated above, just swap any of the fresh fruit out for frozen berries, or even do a combo of both fresh and frozen (I’ve done it a bunch of times)!
+You don’t even need to bother thawing the berries before cooking.

-Keep in mind when you're using frozen berries, it might take a couple of extra minutes for the mixture to come up to a simmer.
+Keep in mind when you’re using frozen berries, it will take a couple of extra minutes for the mixture to come up to a simmer.

 Storing your finished jam